 Casual 1920s Outfit

-I was very excited to find a 1910s-1920s style cardigan sweater at the thrift store.
+I was very excited to find a 1910s-1920s style cardigan sweater at the thrift store (see above photo).
 The chunky knit deep burgundy red cardigan with an oversized collar and big buttons jumped in my cart.
 Paired with the same wide leg pants and flat cap above, it easily makes a 1920s casual outfit perfect for fall and winter’s cool days.
-I could wear the sweater with a long wool skirt, too, and have a second early ’20s outfit.
-For spring, wearing the sweater unbuttoned with a belt around the waist and over a flowing pleated skirt takes the look to a sporty relaxed style.

 Here is another outfit I made using a 1920s style cardigan sweater over a blouse and pleated skirt.
 It is one I wear often (although usually with jeans, not skirts).
 Striped varsity sweaters are in fashion now, so this look is easy to attain.
 Paired with a cloche hat and two tone Oxfords (saddle shoes would work too), the look is both vintage and modern casual.